 - Increases lung capacity.

 - Do it anywhere.

 - Totally legal high.

 1. Aids Weight Loss

 Basic science tells us that to shed some pounds, we need to burn more calories than we consume.
 The good news is running burns calories at a higher rate than many other forms of physical fitness.
 This includes jumping rope, bicycling and swimming, among others.

 Not only that, but there’s the “afterburn effect,” as well.
 This refers to the energy our bodies continue to use after we exercise and when we’ve returned to a state of rest.
 For high-intensity runners, this effect could be even more rewarding.

 Maybe you’re a newbie, and full-on sprints sound like a nightmare.
 Don’t worry; it doesn’t have to be all or nothing.
 You could sprinkle some high-intensity bursts into your normal routine and see where it takes you.
 Just make sure that you have the right footwear.

 If you’re in any doubt then check out our best running shoes page for all of our recommended shoes.
 No matter your sport or type of injury, we have you covered.
-Whether it’s the best running shoes for high arches, the best running shoes for plantar fasciitis, the best running shoes for supination, the best running shoes for flat feet, the best running shoes for heavy men, the best sprinting shoes, or something different.
-So if you’re in the market for a new pair of running shoes check out our reviews and recommendations.
+Whether it’s high arches, plantar fasciitis, supination, flat feet, sprinting shoes, or something different you can find our assessment here at Moccasin Guru.